 Olivia Morris, who won the Convocation Medal for undergraduate leadership, completed a Bachelor of Economics and Bachelor of Laws.
-During her time at university she co-founded national, non-partisan student publication, Et Cetera, and she volunteered for Teach Us Consent, an organisation contributing to the national debate about ‘consent’ and inadequacy of sex education in Australian schools.
+During her time at university she co-founded national, online student-run publication, Et Cetera, and she volunteered for Teach Us Consent, an organisation contributing to the national debate about ‘consent’ and inadequacy of sex education in Australian schools.

 As someone who values working in a team and encourages students to take advantage of every opportunity the University of Sydney has to offer, Olivia’s key study tip is to face a problem head on.

 “It helps to sink into a problem rather than skirt past it, but if you get stuck, remember to ask for help from your friends and tutors.
 The best part of university is learning collaboratively and enjoying the process.”

 Olivia is currently a Lawyer in Allens’ disputes and investigations team after starting at the firm in 2018 as a paralegal.